singh-123rish/SPI-Apprenticeship-2023-24--Database/README.md

 ### 6. Delete one or more records from a table
 #### Deletion:
-Deletion involves removing records from a table based on specified criteria.
+Deletion involves removing records from a tbale based on specified criteria.

 `DELETE` command is used to delete records in a table.